Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

   Write a message to ``storage.log`` whenever a storage event happens which may impact on the current stored progress.
 Examples include database version number changes, database compaction or corrupt files.

 --no-build
-  Load all the database files but stop before executing the initial thunk and don't build anything.
+  Load all the database files but stop before executing the initial task and don't build anything.

     "l" ["lint"] (noArg $ \s -> s{shakeLint=Just LintBasic}) "Perform limited validation after the run."
     ""  ["lint-watch"] (reqArg "PATTERN" $ \x s -> s{shakeLintWatch=shakeLintWatch s ++ [x]}) "Error if any of the patterns are created (expensive)."